alpaka-group/alpaka/doc/dev/style.md

 Naming
 ------

-* Types are always in PascalCase (KernlExecCuda, BufT, ...)
+* Types are always in PascalCase (KernlExecCuda, BufT, ...) and singular.
-* Variables are always camelCase (memBufHost, ...)
+* Variables are always in camelCase (memBufHost, ...) and plural for collections and singular else.
+* Namespaces are always in lowercase and singular is preferred.
 * There are no two consecutive upper case letters (AccOpenMp, HtmlRenderer, IoHandler, ...).
 This makes names more easily readable.